Don-Paterson/CCAS-Python-Toolkit/README.md

 run after creating the API user (Lab 2A-2).

 **Calls time out**
-The SDK defaults to port 443.
-If AppCtrl/URLF blades are enabled on the SMS, the API moves to port 4434 — pass `port=4434` to `APIClientArgs` inside `mgmt_api.py`, or expose it through `LabAPIClient` as a constructor argument in your own fork.
+mgmt_cli defaults to port 443.
+If AppCtrl/URLF blades are enabled on the SMS, the API moves to port 4434 — pass `--port 4434` via the `CP_MGMT_HOST` setup or add a `port` parameter to the mgmt_cli command line in `mgmt_api.py`.

 **`Failed: <command> ...` on a known-good command** Check the error message in parentheses.
-Most common causes: referenced object doesn't exist (typo, or commands ran out of order), or the object already exists and you didn't pass `"set-if-exists": True`.
+Most common causes: referenced object doesn't exist (typo, or commands ran out of order), or the parameter isn't valid for that command in this R-version (e.g.
+`set-if-exists` isn't accepted on `add-group` in some R82 builds).

+**`Login failed: ...`**
+Usually credentials, but also check that A-GUI can actually reach the SMS on the API port. `Test-NetConnection 10.1.1.101 -Port 443` from PowerShell is a fast way to confirm.

 ## Notes

-  - The SDK is invoked with `unsafe=True, unsafe_auto_accept=True` for lab convenience.
-Production deployments should pin fingerprints properly.
   - Designed for Skillable A-GUI (Hyper-V, Intel Xeon Gold 6330, x86-64);
     the installer downloads the amd64 Python build accordingly.
   - The bash-side companion `bash_api_v4.sh` is included in this repo for cross-reference and for tasks that still need to run on A-SMS itself.
+  - The toolkit's only Python dependency is `python-dotenv` (and that's optional — env vars work fine without it).
+Everything else is the standard library.
+  - `mgmt_cli.exe` invocations happen with `--format json` so error messages come back parseable; success output is suppressed for clean `Success x.y` summaries.
+Adjust in `_run()` if you want verbose output.

 ## License